F5Networks/f5-declarative-onboarding/docs/composing-a-declaration.rst

 Sample declaration
 ~~~~~~~~~~~~~~~~~~

-In this scenario,
+In this declaration, we

 In the following declaration, we include

-This is our example declaration.
 We break down the components in the following sections.

 .. literalinclude:: examples/example_01.json
    :language: json